Cale Yarborough: Legacy

 Yarborough was inducted into the International Motorsports Hall of Fame in 1993, the National Motorsports Press Association Hall of Fame, and the Motorsports Hall of Fame of America in 1994, the Court of Legends at Charlotte Motor Speedway in 1996 and was named one of NASCAR's 50 Greatest Drivers (1998).
 In 2009, Yarborough was one of the 25 nominees for the first class to be inducted in the NASCAR Hall of Fame, though he was not selected.
 In 2010, he was nominated for induction in the second class of the Hall of Fame, and again he failed to make the cut.
 In 2011, Yarborough finally was elected to the NASCAR HOF.
 A stretch of South Carolina Highway 403 through Timmonsville is named Cale Yarborough Highway in his honor.

 In March 2013, Yarborough was inducted into the South Carolina Hall of Fame.

-Personal life
+Personal life and death

 In high school Yarborough was a halfback, then played four years of semi-pro football and was offered a tryout with the Washington Redskins.

-Yarborough has been married to Betty Jo Thigpen since 1961 and they have three daughters (Julie, Kelley, and B.J.).
-He has owned Cale Yarborough Honda in Florence, South Carolina for over 25 years.
-He currently resides in Sardis, SC.
-Yarborough is not related to fellow NASCAR veteran Lee Roy Yarbrough though they were close friends all their lives.
+Yarborough was married to Betty Jo Thigpen from 1961 and they had three daughters (Julie, Kelley, and B.J.).
+He owned Cale Yarborough Honda in Florence, South Carolina for over 25 years.
+He later resided in the Sardis neighborhood of Timmonsville, South Carolina.
+Yarborough was not related to fellow NASCAR veteran LeeRoy Yarbrough, though they were close friends.

+Yarborough died at the McLeod Hospice House in Florence, South Carolina from complications of a rare genetic disorder on December 31, 2023.
+He was 84.